RawPatty/rawpatty.github.io/docs/_posts/2022-06-30-Migrating-existing-Terraform-Azure-Virtual-Machines.markdown

 Hi team, I wanted to write about a particular script I write over Christmas that helped to cut down the manual work required to move a whole raft of virtual machines to availability zones.

+## Situation

-Situation: We had multiple frontend VMs in a load-balanced configuration but not in availability zones.
+We had multiple frontend VMs in a load-balanced configuration but not in availability zones.

+## Task

-Task: Migrate these VMs across the Availability Zones in the Azure Region to take advantage of the (basically free - since we're already paying for the VMs) zonal redundancy
+Migrate these VMs across the Availability Zones in the Azure Region to take advantage of the (basically free - since we're already paying for the VMs) zonal redundancy

+## The problem

-The problem: The Azure Resource Mover only supports cross-regional resource movement.
+The Azure Resource Mover only supports cross-regional resource movement.
 Within a particular Azure region, only AZ-AZ regional migration is supported via Site Recovery.
 There is no native support for non-AZ to AZ VM migrations.

 Your company also uses basic Terraform modules to manage the configuration of the VMs, which means a lot of post-migration Terraform changes if we follow the idea of snapshotting and recreating the resource as detailed in [kpantos's] blog post.